scrudgey/DJ2020/clearsighter.md

 or raycasts from nodes on a grid toward the camera? we need to know what nodes are visible to player,

+possibly: a grid of points that start by raycasting against static geometry in direction of camera (?) to know what occludes them then raycast to each point and know what occludes them, disable those this is potentially a very large grid

+tune:
+    n rays
+    n subrays
+    n frames

 * handle multiple hits on same object
 * handle aboves